Milonia Caesonia

-Milonia Caesonia (died AD 41) was Roman empress as the fourth and last wife of the emperor Caligula from their marriage in AD 39 until they were both assassinated in 41.
+Milonia Caesonia (died AD 41) was Roman empress as the fourth and last wife of the Roman emperor Caligula from their marriage in AD 39 until they were both assassinated in 41.

 Life

 Early life

 The daughter of Vistilia, Milonia was born toward the beginning of the first century, but the year is not certain.
 Her birthday was celebrated between 2 June and 4 June.
 Caesonius Maximus was believed by Marco Agosti to have been her father.
 The gens Caesonia was of modest origin, and had only recently come to prominence.
 David Wardle on the other hand argued that her father was likely a Milonius.
 Milonia had six half-brothers, five of whom are known, Servius Cornelius Scipio Orfitus (whose son, Servius Cornelius Scipio Salvidienus Orfitus, was consul in AD 51), Gnaeus Domitius Corbulo (consul in 39, and a distinguished general under Claudius and Nero, was the father of the empress Domitia Longina), Quintus Pomponius Secundus (consul suffectus in 41), Publius Pomponius Secundus (consul suffectus in 44) and Publius Suillius Rufus (consul in 43, and father of Marcus Suillius Nerullinus, consul in 50).